-In brief:
+In summary:

-- Pool cars: 41.67 % full electric: 58.33 % diesel - Fringe benefit cars: 2.33% Hybrid; 96.51% Diesel %; 1.16% Full electric
+- Pool cars: 41.67% fully electric; 58.33% diesel - Fringe benefit cars: 10.87% hybrid; 88.04% diesel; 1.09% fully electric

-In addition, fuel purchases are made exclusively with DKV CARD CLIMATE the world's first climate-neutral fuel card, which allows us to offset 100% of the remaining CO2 right away.
-Offsetting is monthly on each invoice with certification.
-The measuring instrument at the basis of the compensation is the petrol/diesel litres purchased for the car.
-This lets us, in the event of remaining tanks, to also offset a percentage of fuel that will then be used for personal travel.
+Additionally, fuel purchases are made exclusively with the DKV CARD CLIMATE, the world's first climate-neutral fuel card, which allows us to immediately offset 100% of CO2 residues.
+The offset is monthly on each invoice with certification issued.
+The measurement tool for the offset is the liters of gasoline/diesel refueled in the car.
+This allows us, in case of tank residue, to also offset a percentage of fuel that will then be used for personal travel.

-During 2023, we emitted 210.06 tonnes of CO2 emissions fully offset with Myclimate with the Gold Standard project portfolio.
+In 2024, we emitted 243.54 tons of CO2 emissions entirely offset with Myclimate through the Gold Standard project portfolio.